gustavokuklinski/aeon.ai/README.md

 All data is stored in the `/data/` directory:

+  * `/data/cerebrum/system`: Basic prompting for AI assistence.
-  * `/data/cerebrum`: Place your own Markdown, Text, and JSON files here.
+  * `/data/cerebrum/temp`: Place your own Markdown, Text, and JSON files here.
 These are the documents AEON will use as its knowledge base.
-  * `/data/synapse`: This directory stores the Chroma vector database, which is automatically created or loaded by AEON.
+  * `/data/cerebrum/memory`: This directory stores the Chroma vector database, which is automatically created or loaded by AEON as store the conversarion JSON.

-To use your own JSON files, follow the example in `/data/cerebrum/example.json`:
+To use your own JSON files, follow the example in `/data/cerebrum/temp/example.json`:

 ```json
 [